SpiceShelf

 Overview

-The case study is about earning the right to build software by getting the positioning, audience read, and channel plan right first.
+The case study is about earning the right to build software by getting the positioning right first, then proving it with a real product instead of a prototype screenshot.

 The problem